Bad Google Maps Android location, what should I do?

 3. Select the High precision mode

-On some phone models, this option is under the Advanced settings option.
+On some phone models, this option is under the Advanced Settings option.

 Select advanced settings and activate your device to improve positioning accuracy by allowing applications to search for Wi-Fi networks and Bluetooth devices at any time, even if Wi-Fi or Bluetooth is turned off.